fluxera/Fluxera.Repository/README.md

 The layers of decorators a executed in the following order.

+- **Diagnostics**
+  This decorator produces diagnostic events using ```System.Diagnostic``` that can be instrumented by telemetry systems.
-- **Logging**
+- **Exception Logging**
-  The outermost decorator just catches every exception that may occur then logs the exception and throws it again.
+  This decorator just catches every exception that may occur then logs the exception and throws it again.
 - **Guards**
   This decorator checks the inputs for sane values and checks if the repository instance was